ClusterLabs/pcs/README.md

 ## PCS - Pacemaker/Corosync Configuration System

 Pcs is a Corosync and Pacemaker configuration tool.
 It permits users to easily view, modify and create Pacemaker based clusters.
 Pcs contains pcsd, a pcs daemon, which operates as a remote server for pcs and provides a web UI.

 ---

 ### Pcs Versions

 There are three pcs branches:
-* master
+* main
   * This is where pcs-0.11 lives.
   * Clusters running Pacemaker 2.1+ on top of Corosync 3.x are supported.
   * The main development happens here.
 * pcs-0.10
-  * Clusters running Pacemaker 2.0+ on top of Corosync 3.x are supported.
+  * Clusters running Pacemaker 2.0 on top of Corosync 3.x are supported.
+  * Pacemaker 2.1 is supported, if it is compiled with `--enable-compat-2.0` option.
   * This branch is in maintenance mode - bugs are being fixed but only a subset of new features lands here.
 * pcs-0.9